RogerHuba/roger_python_guide/class_13/facilitator.md

 Q: Where did Luke get his bionic hand
 A: Second hand store

-## TA Code Challenge
+## TA Code Challenge (optional)

-- Have a TA do a code challenge of
+- Code challenge of:
   - Given a list, reverse the list.
   - Once they get that, update the problem,
-    - Gived a linked-list reverse the list
+  - Gived a linked-list reverse the ll

 ## The Why

 > Let me ask you a Hypothetical Question.
   > If we had all Covid Data could we...
   > Guess where outbreaks were going to occur?
   > Guess when the spread will slow
   > Guess when we can get back on Campus
 > Liner Regression and training model data could help us with some of those answers.
 > Now, we need to have GOOD data in order to make a good guess.
 > The more data points we have, the more accurate our estimates become.